Using and manufacturing washing and cleaning products

 Information on ingredients

-You must also have a website where consumers can find information on the products’ ingredients. or on a safety information sheet, or both.
-Manufacturers must draw up an Ingredient Data Sheet (IDS) (see link to pdf leaflet aimed at professional users at end of page) for health care workers.
+You must also have a website where consumers can find information on the products’ ingredients.
+Manufacturers must draw up an Ingredient Data Sheet (IDS) for health care workers, containing a list of components.

 Use of detergents

 Do you or your staff work with detergents?
 These may contain corrosive or irritant substances.
-You must provide a safe working environment, so you should draw up a Risk Inventory and Evaluation (RI&E).
-The Foundation for the Council for Industrial Relations in the Cleaning and Window Cleaning Sector (Stichting Raad voor Arbeidsverhoudingen Schoonmaak- en Glazenwassersbranche, RAS) provides information on working safely with cleaning products (in Dutch).
+You must provide a safe working environment, therefore you should draw up a Risk Inventory and Evaluation (RI&E).
+For your employees, you can put information on the (safe) use of cleaning products in a workplace information card (WIK).
+The Foundation for the Council for Industrial Relations in the Cleaning and Window Cleaning Sector (Stichting Raad voor Arbeidsverhoudingen Schoonmaak- en Glazenwassersbranche, RAS) provides the WIK-maker which you can use to draw up a WIK (in Dutch).

 Washing and cleaning products and the environment